Designed especially for Investor and Shareholder Relations, it is free and easy to use.

 However, if you register your shares with L'Oréal, you can benefit from the numerous advantages which other companies reserve only for members of their shareholder club (visit the section Registered Shares and Loyalty bonus in the Shareholders' corner).

 Do you take part in any fairs?

 For several years now, we have been taking part in the Actionaria shareholder fair.
-The last Actionaria fair was held at the Palais des Congrès in Paris on November 23 & 24, 2012.
-Click here for the dates of forthcoming shareholder events.
+The next Actionaria fair will be held at the Palais des Congrès in Paris on November 20 & 21, 2015.
+Click here for the dates of upcoming shareholder events.

 How can I become a member of the L'Oréal Shareholder Consultation Committee?